HB9HUS/ham-activity/README.md

 ## Rest API
 Currently the following endpoints are implemented:
-/stats: Statistics of the whole spot database /region/REGION: Regional statistics
+* /stats: Statistics of the whole spot database
+* /region/REGION: Regional statistics
+* /regions: lists all known regions
+* /frequency/FREQ-HZ: finds callsigns at that frequency (in Hz).
+Uses +/- 200Hz

 ## Regions
 The file containing region to prefix mapping (./data/dxcc.json) is created from